JDavisWASD/MTG_Collection_Tracker/README.md

 - Sort by table column
 - Split table into pages
 - Make Login and Registartion popups/overlays instead of individual pages
+- Switch to pulling prices from retailers directly to get more reliable prices